apache/airflow/docs/apache-airflow/index.rst

 Here you see:

-- A DAG named "demo", which is Airflow's representation of a workflow.
-It start on Jan 1st 2022 and runs once a day.
+- A DAG named "demo", starting on Jan 1st 2022 and running once a day.
+A DAG is Airflow's representation of a workflow.
 - Two tasks, a BashOperator running a Bash script and a PythonOperator running a Python script
-- Dependencies between the tasks defining in which order the tasks will be executed
+- ``>>`` between the tasks define dependencies and control in which order the tasks will be executed

 Airflow evaluates this script and executes the tasks at the set interval and in the order defined by the dependencies.
 The status of the "demo" DAG is visible in the web interface: